timkuijsten/node-chroot/README.md

       try {
         chroot('/var/empty', 'nobody');
         console.log('changed root to "/var/empty" and user to "nobody"');
-      } catch(e) {
+      } catch(err) {
-        console.error('changing root or user failed', e);
+        console.error('changing root or user failed', err);
         process.exit(1);
       }
     });

-Note: since all ports below 1024 are privileged, you have to run this code as user `root` otherwise you get error EACCES.
+Note: in order to change user the process must be started as a super-user.

 ## Installation